5 Wellness Metrics Your CEO Should Care About

 Return on Investment for Wellness Programs can be tricky to calculate.
 Although there is no one magic number that can show you the exact return on wellness programs, yet there are a few metrics that can help you understand the success rate of a wellness program.

 This is the number one metric all workplace wellness companies will focus on.
 The argument behind this is simple and intuitive – if the employees are physically and mentally healthy, they tend to show up at work more often with great energy levels.
 Nevertheless, tracking absenteeism is rather challenging because it is difficult to determine the cause and reason.
 Hence, we recommend that instead of absenteeism, track presenteeism – an employee’s loss of productivity due to attending work while sick.
 Having a chronic illness or mental issues such as anxiety and depression can severely impact an employee’s ability to concentrate.
-Low degree of presenteeism can indicate good health amongst the employee population and ultimately give a good sense of productivity.
+A low degree of presenteeism can indicate good health amongst the employee population and ultimately give a good sense of productivity.

 2. Reduction In Medical Leaves And Sick Days

 Due to employee well-being, a number of sick days will not entirely decline because employees do not always take leaves because of medical reasons.
-Therefore, it is difficult to comprehend the reason behind sick days.
+Therefore, it is difficult to comprehend the reason behind the sick days.
 However, this number will significantly decline due to a healthy workforce.
 Referring to this metric on a monthly basis might not reflect an improvement, thus we recommend tracking this on an annual basis.

 3. Annual Health Cost Increase Per Employee